This animal is not part of an Aquarium exhibit, but is rather a wild species that lives along the Estuary Trail at the edge of the Yaquina Bay.

 Brown Pelicans can be found along coastal, inshore and fresh waters.
 They will often roost on rocky formations, pilings or piers and will sometimes scavenge from people.
 They can range from as far north as Vancouver Island to South America.

-Today, the Brown Pelican is a common bird on the Pacific Coast.
-During the 1970s, however, they were one of the major species affected by DDT poisoning which caused females to produce thin-shelled eggs that rarely hatched.
-Since the banning of DDT and other harmful pesticides, the species has rebounded.
+Listed as endangered in Oregon.
+During the 1970s, these birds were one of the major species affected by DDT poisoning which caused females to produce thin-shelled eggs that rarely hatched.
+Since the banning of DDT and other harmful pesticides, the species has rebounded but not to its historical numbers.
+It is still protected as an endangered species in Oregon.